Agent Swarm Architectures Compared: Kimi K2.5 vs. Airtable HyperAgent vs. CrewAI

 | Type | Model-native | Platform | Framework |

-| Max agents | 100 | ~5–10 per task | Unlimited |
+| Max Agents | 100 | ~5–10 per task | Unlimited |

 | Parallelism | Native (4.5x speedup) | Platform-managed | Manual (async tasks) |

-| Model choice | Kimi only | Proprietary | Any LLM |
+| Model Choice | Kimi only | Proprietary | Any LLM |

-| Tools | 1,500 calls/swarm | Airtable + Web | 700+ integrations |
+| Tools | 1,500 calls/swarm | Airtable + web | 700+ integrations |

-| Memory | Inference only | Airtable DB | Persistent built-in |
+| Memory | Inference only | Airtable DB | Built-in persistent |

 | Output | Text/data | Deliverables (decks, reports) | Custom |

-| Users | Developers / API | Business users | Developers |
+| User | Developers / API | Business users | Developers |

 | License | Modified MIT | Proprietary SaaS | Apache 2.0 |